Opentrons/opentrons/app/src/robot-api/README.md

    export const fetchMyThingEpic = createBaseRequestEpic(FETCH_MY_THING)
    ```

-   - See `setTargetTempEpic` in `app/src/robot-api/resources/modules.js` for an example of an epic that needs more than the base functionality and layers that logic on top of the base
+   - If you need more functionality than the base epic, document your solution here

 2. Add the epic to the exported combined epic (or create the combined epic if it doesn't exist)